Digitalisation

 Future River Information Services

-The European Commission is in the process of reviewing the RIS directive to ensure the updated legislation can help improve the efficiency of inland waterway transport across borders and establish stronger links with other modes of transport to achieve the EU Green Deal objectives of sustainable, smart and congestion-free transport and logistics.
+Meanwhile, the EU is close to adopt an updated RIS directive to ensure the legal framework is future proof.
+An evolving EU RIS Environment allows public authorities to improve waterway management and logistics players to optimise transport operations.
+The updated legislation can help improve the efficiency of inland waterway transport across borders and establish stronger links with other modes of transport to help achieve sustainable, smart and congestion-free transport and logistics.

 Digitalisation pathway